BG3-Community-Library-Team/bg3-community/Tutorials/General/Basic/adding-mod-dependencies.md

 ```

 > It is also recommended to always set the required version (`Version64`) of the dependency to the version you're using during the development of your mod.
 In the example above, it's MCM 1.14.0.0.
-> As modding evolves, mod managers may use this to enforce correct versions for dependencies.
-MCM already uses it to warn users if they have outdated dependencies.
+> As modding evolves, mod managers may use this to enforce correct versions for dependencies. **MCM already uses it to warn users if they have outdated dependencies**.
 {.is-info}

 That's it!
 You've just added a dependency to your mod.
 By properly declaring dependencies, you will: